 The Audit Appeal

-Welcome to the first of the newly launched Barden Practice Series.
+Welcome to the first of the Barden Practice Series.
 Each blog aims to deliver practice focused content and interviews with the practice profession, and shine a spotlight on practice as a professional accounting career in the Irish market.

 In recent years, there has been an increase in the belief that once those 3/3.5 years of a training contract are complete, professionals should immediately desert practice and flock to the seemingly alluring world of industry.
 The hours are shorter, the salary is better, and within a few short years you’ll be climbing the career ladder quicker than you ever imagined; right!?
 Not quite!